Vinted Bargains: Is It Worth It?

 I heard about Vinted long before I started using it, but from the second I first opened the app, I knew it was a love affair that would last.
 I can’t emphasise just how much I enjoy this app.

-I only downloaded it because I wanted to clear out my wardrobe and raise some money to dress my soon to be born child, but I was soon hooked.
+I only downloaded it because I wanted to clear out my wardrobe and raise some money to dress my soon to be born child, but I was immediately hooked.

 I’ve always been a girl who likes to shop so my cupboards were overflowing with clothes.
 In my defence, I was always quite good at wearing them all and cycling through my different outfits, but when I fell pregnant with my son, my body changed as you would expect it to.